Concepts & Workflow

 Key objects and terms

-Full system vs. pocket (cluster model)
+Full system vs. ML region

 • Full system: your original structure(s).
 In enzyme use-cases this is typically a protein-ligand complex.

-Pocket extraction is controlled by:
+ML region definition is controlled by:

 • -c/--center: how to locate the substrate (residue IDs, residue names, or a substrate-only PDB).